mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback.md

 - How do you know your brand message lands as intended?
 - How do you know why people buy from competitors instead of you?

 Without live consumer conversations, you don’t.
-Assumptions lead to wasted budgets, wrong positioning, and slow growth — all avoidable if you **talk to the right people early**.
+Assumptions lead to wasted budgets, wrong positioning, and slow growth; all avoidable if you **talk to the right people early**.

 ---

 ### How Consumer Kanvas Helps You Get There

-We specialize in **Focus Group Discussions (FGDs)** — live, moderated sessions with real consumers handpicked from your target audience.
+We specialize in **Focus Group Discussions (FGDs)** ; live, moderated sessions with real consumers handpicked from your target audience.

 We handle everything: